John-Weymark/John-Weymark.github.io/_pages/research.md

 <h2  style="text-align:center">Articles in Edited Volumes (Under Construction)</h2>
 <hr>
-7. Walter Bossert and John A. Weymark, “Utility in Social Choice,” in Salvador Barbera, Peter J. Hammond, and Christian Seidl, eds., <i>Handbook of Utility Theory.
+7. Walter Bossert and John A. Weymark, “Utility in Social Choice,” in Salvador Barberà, Peter J. Hammond, and Christian Seidl, eds., <i>Handbook of Utility Theory.
 Volume 2: Extensions</i>, Kluwer Academic Publishers: Boston, Dordrecht, and London, 2004, pp. 1099–1177. <a class="hover" href="https://link.springer.com/chapter/10.1007/978-1-4020-7964-1_7" target="_blank"> Link to the published version. </a>
 <br>
 8. John A. Weymark, “Shadow Prices for a Nonconvex Public Technology in the Presence of Private Constant Returns,” in Ulrich Schmidt and Stefan Traub, eds., <i>Advances in Public Economics: Utility, Choice, and Welfare.
 A Festschrift for Christian Seidl</i>, Springer: Dordrecht, 2005, pp. 61–71. <a class="hover" href="https://link.springer.com/chapter/10.1007/0-387-25706-3_5" target="_blank"> Link to the published version. </a>
 <br>